IBM/openapi-validator/README.md

 _If you installed the validator using `npm install -g ibm-openapi-validator`, you will need to run `npm uninstall -g ibm-openapi-validator` before running `npm run link`._

 #### Build platform-specific binaries
 It is also possible to build platform specific binaries from the source code by running `npm run pkg` in the project root directory.
-The binaries (lint-openapi-macos, lint-openapi-linux, lint-openapi-windows.exe) will be in the project's `bin` directory.
+The binaries (lint-openapi-macos, lint-openapi-linux, lint-openapi-windows.exe) will be in the project's `packages/validator/bin` directory.

 ### Docker container
 A community Docker image is [publicly available on Docker hub](https://hub.docker.com/r/jamescooke/openapi-validator).